Three General Rules to Promote Senior Crime Prevention

-- STAND TALL!
-Walk confidently, don't show fear, don't look like a victim.
+- Stand Tall!
+Walk confidently, don't show fear, and don't look like a victim.

 These rules will help you develop a "crime prevention" attitude.
 Also, the following are some specific crime prevention tips that may apply in your lives.
 These crime prevention tips are meant to protect you, your possessions and your income.